hornej/piero-init/README.md

 ## Debugging

 Extra debugging info is stored in files in the /home/chip directory.
-If messages stop being sent to S3, the logs should tell you why.
+If messages stop being sent to S3, these files should provide helpful information.